MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 # Get an estimate for Azure Data Explorer with the pricing calculator

-Azure Data Explorer provides a [pricing calculator](https://azure.microsoft.com/pricing/calculator/?service=azure-data-explorer) to estimate the cost of your cluster based on your workloads and data volume.
-The calculator estimates the cost from either an auto-selected set of components or from components you manually select and configure.
-As you change the configuration, the price will change as well to help you make better decisions about how to configure your cluster.
+Azure Data Explorer provides a [pricing calculator](https://azure.microsoft.com/pricing/calculator/?service=azure-data-explorer) to estimate the cost of your cluster.
+The estimate is calculated from either an auto-selected set of components or from components you manually select and configure.
+As you change the configuration, the price estimate changes as well to help you understand the cost implications of your configuration choices.

-This article will walk you through the different components of the calculator.
-We will review how to configure the different components and share resources to help you make better decisions about what they are... ???
+This article explains each of the components of the calculator and gives tips and resources along the way to help you make better decisions about how to configure your cluster.

 ## How it works